-And then, even after you obtain a visitor visa, the border official who greets you upon U.S. entry may not believe your intentions, and may exercise "expedited removal" powers to deny you entry and send you home.
+And then, even after you obtain a B-2 visitor visa from the U.S. consulate, the border or airport government official (from the CBP) who greets you upon U.S. entry might not believe your intentions, and may exercise "expedited removal" powers to deny you entry and send you home.
 That would put an order of removal on your record, preventing your return to the U.S. for several years.

-But what are your chances of convincing U.S. Citizenship and Immigration Services (USCIS) that you weren't planning the wedding from the start?
-For starters, USCIS will presume that if your marriage took place within a very short time of entry to the U.S. -- typically 90 days -- the purpose of the entry was to get married.
-No matter what, it's best to wait this long before the wedding.
-But USCIS can, of course, look beyond the date of the marriage for other evidence of your intentions.
-And because you will have to submit personal documents showing that your marriage is bona fide as part of the green card application, this could trip you up.
-If, for example, you submit a letter from when the immigrant was still living abroad, saying, "Love you, can't wait till the big date in June!" you can probably forget about convincing USCIS that your intentions upon entry were not fraudulent.
+USCIS can, of course, look beyond the date of the marriage for other evidence of your intentions.
+And because you will have to submit personal documents showing that your marriage is bona fide (not a fraud or sham) as part of the green card application, this could trip you up.
+If, for example, you submit a letter from when the immigrant was still living abroad, saying, "Love you, can't wait till the big date in June!" you can probably forget about convincing USCIS that your intentions upon U.S. entry were not fraudulent.

 Of course, if you entered the U.S. as a visitor and then met someone and decided to get married, you have a good chance of presenting a convincing case that no visa fraud was involved, and succeeding with an adjustment of status application.